There are several different paths to completing your Thinking Matters requirement.

 Education as Self-Fashioning (ESF)

 In Education as Self-Fashioning, we explore this idea from many different perspectives.
 We consider writings about education by intellectuals working in various fields, with the aim of articulating the ways that education can be used to structure one’s thinking, one’s self, and ultimately one’s life as a whole.
+Offered in autumn only, ESF offers several thematic 7-unit seminars that integrate the Thinking Matters Requirement and the first-year Writing and Rhetoric Requirement.

 Immersion in the Arts: Living in Culture (ITALIC)

 ITALIC is propelled by a series of provocative questions about the place of the arts across the academic disciplines and in the world outside the university.
 The class is built around a series of questions about the purpose of art, the unique understandings it makes possible and the challenges it can present to categories of knowledge—history, politics, culture, science, medicine, law.
 The course makes the arts a frame for exploring existence through a series of close investigations and analyses of major works of the visual, performing and filmic arts, as well as less considered instances of the aesthetic in daily life.
 ITALIC will explore what the cultivation of aesthetic perception, analysis and experience in art can bring to creativity and perception in areas of human endeavor outside of art.
+ITALIC is a three-quarter residential program that fulfills multiple requirements in addition to the Thinking Matters Requirement.

 Structured Liberal Education (SLE)

 SLE is among Stanford’s longest-running programs designed especially for frosh.
 Since 1974 it has offered an integrated program in humanities classics (literature, philosophy, and the arts) and writing instruction in which the 90 students live together in the three houses of East Florence Moore Hall.
+Over the three quarters, SLE fulfills multiple requirements in addition to the Thinking Matters Requirement.